top of page

 Self-harm can feel like a heavy, isolating burden.
 If you’re reading this, you might be searching for ways to cope, heal, or simply understand what’s happening inside.
 I want you to know you’re not alone.
 There are compassionate, effective tools designed to help you manage those intense feelings and find healthier ways to express pain.
 One of the most powerful approaches is Dialectical Behaviour Therapy (DBT).
 Today, I’ll walk you through some DBT techniques for self-harm rec

-Ever since I started my training in Dialectical Behaviour Therapy (DBT), I knew that radical acceptance would be one of the most challenging—and emotionally tumultuous—skills to practice.
+Understanding Radical Acceptance in DBT Ever since I started my training in Dialectical Behaviour Therapy (DBT), I knew that radical acceptance would be one of the most challenging—and emotionally tumultuous—skills to practice.
 I wasn’t surprised when I spoke with other DBT clinicians and colleagues who shared the same belief.
 In fact, Marsha Linehan herself acknowledges how difficult it can be.
-Radical acceptance, however, lies at the heart of DBT.
-It’s absolutely necessary to build a life worth living.
-Without i
+Radical acceptance lies at the heart of DBT.
+It’s absolutely necessary to build

 The Power of Connection in DBT Therapy